REC Prompt-to-Video Playground

 Image TTS/Audio Lip-Sync

-Audio Upload TTS Talking Head LoRA Experimental
+Audio Upload TTS ID-LoRA LoRA Experimental

 Plus 6 legacy templates (Gen 1) still available for backward compatibility.